-In 2022, Lomita was in Drought Stage 1 and progressed to Drought Stage 2 in July.
+In response to local and regional water conditions, the Lomita City Council declared an end to the Drought Response Stage 2 Water Shortage in May 2023, returning to a Drought Stage 1.
 As California continues to face unprecedented conditions surrounding state water resources, the City is taking the necessary steps to conserve water.
-In recent months, the City has received above-normal precipitation; however, its impact is short term.
+In recent months, the City and surrounding areas have received above-normal precipitation; however, its impact is short term.
 Storms often produce large amounts of precipitation over a short period of time causing run-off into drainage channels rather than rainwater that replenishes groundwater.
-The current Drought Stage and customer requirements can be found at www.lomitawater.com/conservation or call (310) 325-7110 to get information regarding additional restrictions.
-Practice these water conservation tips to protect this scarce resource:
+The current Drought Stage and customer requirements can be found at LomitaWater.com/Conservation or call (310) 325-7110 to get information regarding additional restrictions.
+The following Citywide required water conservation measures ensure every resident plays their part in protecting this scarce resource:

-No irrigation between 10 am to 8 pm (does not apply to any drip irrigation system approved in writing by the community development director)
+No irrigation between 10 am to 8 pm (does not apply to any drip irrigation system approved in writing by the community development director).